-Where to start?!
-Moving office can be a stressful, complex and time-consuming process, especially without a well thought-out plan of action.
+Like anything in life, without a well thought-out plan of action, an office move can be stressful.
 We have drawn upon our many years of experience to compile a list of top tips to help you plan and execute your office move.

 Determine a Date, a Time-Frame and a Moving Plan

 First things first, decide on a move date and time-frame for the move and from there you can devise a schedule.
 Depending on how much furniture and equipment you have and how big your office is, you may need more than one day to move.
 Your removal company will be able to guide you on this.

 Professional office removalists in Perth, such as Adlam Transport, will come to your premises and assess this, conducting a full survey and providing you with a realistic time-frame – and a fixed quote.

 Assign Tasks – Set Up a Move Committee